The Macroeconomic Imbalance Procedure (MIP) provides a framework for the coordination of economic policies across the European Union.

 The results are subject to the usual types of errors associated with sampling techniques and interviews.
 Sampling and non-sampling errors are calculated for each country and documented in the publication ‘Quality Report of the European Union Labour Force Survey’.

 Two of the most important indicators for the assessment of non-sampling error of the EU-LFS are unit non-response rate and the proxy rate.
 For the first one, the lower the unit non-response rate is, the more accurate the survey, as the indicator shows the level of the missing information through the ratio of the number of units for which data for no variable have been collected to the total number of units designated for data collection.
-In particular, the unit non-response rate in 2023[64] varied among countries from less than 15 % in Austria, Cyprus, Germany, Romania and Spain, to more than 50 % in the Netherlands, Ireland, Sweden and Denmark, reaching 56.9 % in Denmark.
-The median country was Estonia with 29.7 %.
+In particular, the unit non-response rate in 202456 varied among countries from less than 15 % in Austria, Cyprus, Germany, and Romania, to more than 50 % in Sweden, Denmark, Ireland and the Netherlands, and reaching 57.2 % in Sweden.
+The median country was Czechia with 30.6 %.
 One cause of such a difference may be that the EU-LFS is not a compulsory survey in all countries, which means that in several countries there is no legal obligation for the citizens to answer the survey, so in general countries in which the survey is not compulsory have higher unit non-response rates.
-Compared with the situation in 2018, most countries saw an increase in the unit non-response rate in 2023.
+Looking at the development across five years in unit non-response rates, most countries saw an increase in 2024 compared with 2019.

 As for the proxy rate, it is defined as the percentage of proxy interviews among all interviews, where a proxy interview is an interview with someone (e.g. one member of the household) other than the person from whom information is being sought, so a lower proxy rate means the survey is more accurate because more information is directly collected from the concerned person.
-During the five years before 2023, the proxy rate for the EU as a whole improved, although slightly, as it showed a decrease from 32.2 % in 2018 to 30.7% in 2023[65].
-By country, the proxy rate in 2023 varied from less than 15 % in Luxembourg, the Netherlands, Sweden, Denmark, Finland and Estonia (in Luxembourg and the Netherlands it was 0%), to more than 45 % in Greece, Slovenia, Spain, Slovakia and Portugal (reaching 50.1 % in Greece).
+During the five years before 2024, the proxy rate for the EU as a whole improved, although slightly, as it showed a decrease from 33.1 % in 2019 to 29.4% in 2024.57 By country, the proxy rate in 2024 varied from less than 15 % in Luxembourg, the Netherlands, Sweden, Denmark and Finland (in Luxembourg and the Netherlands it was 0%), to more than 45 % in Spain, Slovakia and Portugal and reaching 48.8 % in Slovenia.
 In this case, the large difference might be due to the sample unit of the survey: in countries in which the sample unit is the individual person the proxy rate is much lower, while in countries in which the sample unit is the entire household, the proxy rate is higher, since one person can answer to the questions for the other members of the same household.
-Countries which have individual person sample units are: Denmark, Luxembourg, the Netherlands, Finland and Sweden.
+Countries which have individual person sample units are Denmark, Luxembourg, the Netherlands, Finland and Sweden.

 EU-LFS figures fulfil the Eurostat requirements concerning reliability.